Phanisment/Item-Caster/README.md

 ### Nbt Format
 - `{skill:"<Skill ID>"}`
-> Id skill on MythicMobs
+Id skill on MythicMobs

 - `{action:"<Event>"}`
-> Skill Executor
+Skill Executor
-  Event for now, Next update i will add more than this.
+  Event, this is list event for now Next update i will add more than this.
   - right_click
   - left_click

 - `{timer:<Delay>}`
-> Will Cast Skill while player hold item with nbt skill
+Will Cast Skill while player hold item with nbt skill

 ### Action/Event activator skill